BlakeSartor/MemoryExercise/README.md

-# Memory Excersies in C just for fun
+# Memory Excersies in C